We Can Right the Wrongs of the Past with New Globalism

 Table of Contents

-Introducing the American Societal Bond Fund — a bold new policy that transforms public investment into a global opportunity.
+The Great Societal Bond Fund is a policy idea that transforms public investment into a global opportunity.
 The U.S. government already issues countless loans to serve the public good: small business loans, student loans, infrastructure financing, farm loans, and more.
 So the proposal is to aggregate the loans into a new kind of high-yield bond fund — one that anyone in the world can invest in.

 Investors around the world already trade U.S. Treasury and municipal bonds.
 So this would be just another American bond fund, but with a twist — the bonds cannot be sold directly.
 The brokerages would keep track of the cost basis of the investments, and over a period of time, the principal of the investments would be liquidated back into the investor's settlement fund, plus interest.
 We could have short-term, intermediate-term, and long-term options.
 In this way, it's a high-yield bond fund that acts like a loan, so as to preserve our economic resilience and ensure long-term, stable funding for the American people.
 It's more than just an investment that boasts an interest rate higher than the best CDs on the market.
 It's a vote of confidence — a way to finally put global capital to work rebuilding American prosperity, all while improving the U.S. government's declining credit rating.